maulik-eng/cis_524_project/README.md

 4. **Data Structures**:
    - Python uses lists (e.g., `list of tuples`), which are more flexible and easy to work with.
    - Java uses arrays (e.g., `String[][]`), which are less flexible but offer performance benefits in certain situations.

-## Running the Programs
-### Python:
-1. Clone or download this repository.
-2. Ensure you have Python 3.x installed and VS Code set up.
-3. Open the Python script file in VS Code and press `Ctrl + F5` or use the integrated terminal: